kss-node/kss-node/README.md

 The style guide will be built in the `styleguide` directory unless you specify the second argument or use a `--destination [directory]` flag.

-Even though kss-node parses your CSS source, your CSS won't be included in the style guide unless you use the `--css` option or create a custom builder with `--clone`.
+Even though kss parses your CSS source, your CSS won't be included in the style guide unless you use the `--css` option or create a custom builder with `--clone`.

 You can build a copy of the demo style guide like so:

-    $ kss-node --demo
+    $ kss --demo

 If you want to change the HTML of the style guide being built, you can create your own builder, i.e. skin, theme.
-Use the `kss-node --clone` command to initialize a copy of the default builder so you can edit it and use it when building your style guide with the `--builder` flag.
+Use the `kss --clone` command to initialize a copy of the default builder so you can edit it and use it when building your style guide with the `--builder` flag.

-    $ kss-node --clone custom-builder
+    $ kss --clone custom-builder
-    $ kss-node path/to/sass styleguide --builder custom-builder
+    $ kss path/to/sass styleguide --builder custom-builder

 The default builder should look something like this: